It’s OK to be wrong

 “To live a creative life, we must lose our fear of being wrong.” ~Patti Digh, Creative Is a Verb

 Do critics and perfectionists test your patience?
-These are the control freaks who like to point out the crooked seams on your brand-new shirt, for example, or correct other people’s errors in casual conversation.
-Always right, they won’t consider an opposing viewpoint — even if it’s as clear as daylight.
-I’ll bet you know a few of them too — and would agree they’re not so much fun to be around.
+These are the stubborn control freaks who like to point out the crooked seams on your brand-new shirt, for example, or correct other people’s errors in casual conversation.
+They won’t consider an opposing viewpoint and they won’t change their opinion — even if it’s as clear as daylight.
+You know a few of them too?

 The fear of being wrong, or appearing wrong, is a buzzkill for just about everything.
-Today’s quote reminds us that creativity involves risk and adventure, which can lead to making a few mistakes.
+Today’s quote reminds us that creativity involves risk and adventure.
+All of which can lead to a few mistakes — or it might make you change your mind about some things.

-Living a full, juicy, creative life requires true humility — and a willingness to risk error or disappointment.
+Living a full, juicy, creative life requires humility and a willingness to risk error and disappointment.
 As I tell everyone in my writing workshops, the quickest way to overcome the paralysis of writer’s block is to stamp out your fear of being wrong.
 The sure path to joy — in anything you do — is getting over yourself and being humanly imperfect. ~CL